 Patron, President and Vice President:

 President.
 The President shall be a member of the Association.
 He shall be appointed by the Committee in consultation with the Patron.
 He shall normally be an ex-Commandant.
 He shall be appointed for 5 years with a possible extension of one or two years for special reasons.
-It will be the President's responsibility to act as the Chairman of the Committee at any Annual or Extraordinary General Meetings.
+It will be the President's responsibility to act as the Chairman of the Committee at any General Meetings.

 Vice-President.
 The Commandant of the Central Flying School shall be the Vice-President of the Association.

 The Secretary (elected).